AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/author/basics.md

 #### Just in case - Folder Cloud Services Configuration {#cloud-services-folder}

+Just in case...

-Just in case....you will probably be given an initial folder where you can create your folders.
+You will probably be given an initial folder where you can create your folders.
 This is as some configuration details must be applied (usually by a Developer or System Administrator) to the root folder.
 This probably won't interest you, but if necessary you can check the **Configuration** in the **Cloud Services** of the folder **Properties**:

 ![Create Folder Properties - Configuration](/help/journey-headless/author/assets/headless-journey-author-folder-03.png)